 }

-X-Forwarded-Proto is the common pattern, but the inserted header name must match the edge that actually fronts WordPress.
+X-Forwarded-Proto is common for load balancers and Nginx proxy blocks.
+Use the real header name from the edge that fronts WordPress.

 <?php